![Firefly-Cog-Decline-Research-Banner-Tony[1]](http://balesphotonics.com/wp-content/plugins/revslider/public/assets/assets/dummy.png)

 Cognitive Decline Trial Shows Promising Results

 In 2019 Dr. Suzan Syed and I conducted a small study on patients diagnosed with cognitive decline in 2019-2020.
-With dementia affecting 5.7 million Americans and over 50 million people globally, we wanted to know first hand if our light therapy could help.
+With dementia affecting 5.7 million Americans and over 50 million people globally, we wanted to know first-hand if our Photobiomodulation (PBM) light therapy could help.
 This was a small study with patients who had a definitive diagnosis of Dementia from their neurologist.

-Patients were evaluated with the F-Scan to determine frequencies that were sensitive.
-The frequency found most sensitive was then programmed into a function generator.
+Patients were evaluated with the F-Scan to determine frequencies that they were sensitive to.
+The frequencies found most sensitive were then programmed into a function generator.
 The function generator was set to input frequency information (sinusoidal waveform, 5V peak-peak) into the Bales Photonics Firefly Clinic Pro using 37,700 mW intensity.
-Subjects received 10 treatments for 10 minutes over the course of 4 weeks with a minimum of 2 treatments per week using their unique frequency.
+Subjects received 10 treatments for 10 minutes over the course of 4 weeks with a minimum of 2 treatments per week using their unique frequencies.

 Nine subjects completed the pilot study.
 The average Mini-Cog score improved by 7% from the pre-trial to the post-trial exams.
 Scores improved by another 26% from the post-trial exam to the post washout exam.
 The overall average Mini-Cog score improved by 35%.